DHTMLX/docs-diagram/docs/api/editor/gridstep_property.md

 @short: Optional.
 Sets the size of a grid step that defines the step of moving an item

+When you change the value of the grid step, the distance between points in the Grid area will be also changed

 ### Usage

 ~~~js